Goa Chitra Museum

 The Goa Chitra is an ethnographic museum based in the former Portuguese colony (and now India's smallest state) of Goa.
+It has a large collection—over 4000 artefacts—focusing on Goa's traditional agrarian technology and lifestyle.
+The museum is based in the coastal Goan village of Benaulim.
+It was opened to the public in 2009, run by the artist-curator-restorer Victor Hugo Gomes.
+Gomes, a lifelong collector of objects, states about his journey working on the museum: “It is not easy; I am self-funded.
+I am not even registered as an NGO or non-profit.
+I run these museums not as spaces where one comes to see the dead, reads labels, and moves on but as collections of pieces that have an extensive story to tell and are living odes to our material heritage and culture".

-It has a large collection—over 4000 artefacts —focusing on Goa's traditional agrarian technology and lifestyle.
-Goa Chitra is based in the coastal Goan village of Benaulim.
-It was founded and is run (2010) by the artist-curator-restorer Victor-Hugo Gomes.
-TimeOut Mumbai has described the museum as "[o]ne of Goa's most charming attractions" and add that "this little rural complex houses thousands of traditional implements, vessels and tools that evolved over centuries in the agrarian heartland of Goa in the service of farming and other traditional trades".
+TimeOut Mumbai has described the museum as "[o]ne of Goa's most charming attractions" and added that "this little rural complex houses thousands of traditional implements, vessels and tools that evolved over centuries in the agrarian heartland of Goa in the service of farming and other traditional trades".

-Collection
+History

+The museum essentially started with the founder Victor's passion for collecting rare vintage or discarded artefacts which had a story to tell.
+It was while living with his grandmother as a child, and as a result of the stories being narrated to him, Victor learnt the importance of conserving history, culture, and traditions through material objects.
+A graduate of the Goa College of Art, he soon became saddened by the speed at which old traditions and objects were being relinquished in his homeland.
+He left Goa for Lucknow on a scholarship at the Lucknow College of Arts and Crafts.
+Thereafter he learnt restoration and conservation at the Indian National Trust for Art and Cultural Heritage (INTACH) Centre.
+Upon returning to Goa in 1991, he briefly worked at the Museum of Christian Art but soon quit his job and continued to work on his passion for collecting objects.
+Soon after, in the subsequent years, these collections were to become more organised and take up the form of the Goa Chitra Museum, as one knows it today.

+Collections

-Goa Chitra's collection includes examples of local pottery, farming tools, musical instruments, ancient carts and palanquins—from different points of the past.
+The name of the museum—Goa Chitra—is a combination of two words: Goa (name of the region) and chitra (trans. pictures).
+The museum as a space is strategically categorised into three areas—"Goa Chitra, which celebrates the people’s connection with their land; Goa Chakra, a collection of non-mechanized vehicles from across country and time; and Goa Cruti, a colonial testimony to the objects introduced by the Portuguese in Goa".
+Goa Chitra's collection includes examples of local pottery, farming tools, musical instruments, ancient carts and palanquins—from different points in the past.
 It also showcases an organic farm for the cultivation of various vegetables, herbs, spices, sugarcane, and rice—all staples of the area in coastal western India.